grjd/automaticsegmentation/README.md

 **Dataset description**

-The dataset contains two csv files, *df_fsl_lon.csv* is the Pandas dataframe containing the the results of the automted segmentation with FSL and *df_free_lon.csv* contained the automated segmentation output obtained with FreeSurfer.
+The dataset contains two csv files:
+-*df_fsl_lon.csv* is the Pandas dataframe containing the results of the automated segmentation performed with FSL -*df_free_lon.csv* contains the  Pandas dataframe containing the results of the automated segmentation performed with FreeSurfer.
 The fields include in the dataset are as follows:
 - _Age_ the age of the participant in the moemnt of performing the MRI scan (%.2f)
 - _Sex_ encoded as 0 Male and 1 Female